Causeway Coast & Glens Heritage Trust

-Joining our team Melissa McQuitty has over a decade of experience working in the conservation and tourism industry.
+Melissa has over a decade of experience working in the conservation and tourism industry.
 Mel (as she is more widely known), graduated with a degree in Leisure, Events and Cultural Management from the University of Ulster in 2006.

 Mel specialises in projects, having been an integral part of the team on the award-winning Causeway visitor experience, and over the years working on a wide variety of exciting projects across the North coast from Downhill to Cushendun.
 In 2017, Mel furthered her technical knowledge around projects and was awarded the Associate Project Management Certificate.

 A strong believer in the need to access nature and protect our environment, she is a keen litter picker, enjoys travelling and wild camping adventures with her family in their much-loved campervan.